Honda HR-V review

 There are just three engines available in the HR-V: the 1.5 i-VTEC 130PS petrol, which is the same engine offered in the top-spec Jazz, the 1.5 i-VTEC 182PS in the Sport and a 1.6 i-DTEC 120PS diesel, which can also be found in the larger Civic hatchback.

-When fitted with the six-speed manual gearbox, the 1.5 i-VTEC has claimed economy of 42.2 to 42.8mpg depending on trim, with the higher-powered Sport and mid-range EX both returning the same lower figure.
-Add the optional CVT gearbox and economy worsens slightly, with a return of 41.5mpg, or 39.2mpg in the higher-powered version.
+When fitted with the six-speed manual gearbox, the 1.5 i-VTEC has claimed economy of 42.8mpg, depending on trim.
+Add the optional CVT gearbox and economy worsens slightly, with a return of 41.5mpg, or 39.2mpg in the higher-powered 180bhp version.

-The diesel just comes with a six-speed manual, and has a claimed figure of 56.5mpg in entry level S guise, while the rest of the range with bigger wheels returns 55.4mpg.
+The diesel is only offered with the six-speed manual gearbox, and has a claimed figure of 56.5mpg in entry level S guise, while the SE and EX versions return 55.4mpg and 54.3mpg, respectively.

-The Honda HR-V has insurance group ratings ranging from 19 to 22, which is very reasonable.
+The Honda HR-V has insurance group ratings ranging from 19 to 27, which is pretty reasonable.
 Standard city braking and Honda's reputation for building cars with bulletproof reliability help with these ratings.

-Buyers can expect the Honda HR-V to retain around 41-45 per cent of its value over three years/60,000 miles, which is slightly better than some rivals in the small SUV class which struggle to break the 40 per cent barrier.
+Buyers can expect the Honda HR-V to retain around 40-48% of its value over three years/36,000 miles, which is slightly better than some rivals in the small SUV class which struggle to break the 40% barrier.
+The lower-spec cars keep more of their original value compared to the more expensive EX and Sport versions.

 Interior, design and technology

-The HR-V may be based on the same platform as the Jazz supermini, but with a length of 4,294mm it’s 159mm longer than a Nissan Juke, despite competing in the same area of the market as the Juke.
+The HR-V may be based on the same platform as the Jazz supermini, but with a length of 4,335mm it’s longer than a Nissan Juke, despite competing in the same area of the market.
 It’s also larger on the inside than the Juke and matches up to the Nissan Qashqai, so the HR-V sits in the middle ground between Juke and Qashqai, the Renault Captur and Kadjar, and Mazda's CX-3 and CX-5.

 One surprise is that you sit quite low – one of the appealing things about crossovers is usually their high seating position – so the HR-V feels more like a conventional hatch from behind the wheel.